wazuh/wazuh-documentation/source/user-manual/manager/good-practices.rst

   /var/ossec/etc
   /var/ossec/logs

-In ``/var/ossec/etc`` we can find our client.keys, customized configurations, customized rules and configurations of our agent groups.
+In ``/var/ossec/etc`` you can find your client.keys, customized configurations, customized rules and configurations of your agent groups.

-In ``/var/ossec/logs`` we will find all our alerts, archives and logs from different Wazuh components.
+In ``/var/ossec/logs`` you will find all your alerts, archives and logs from different Wazuh components.
 This will be the heaviest folder in Wazuh, as it will contain all the alerts the Manager has detected.

-The file ``/var/ossec/etc/client.keys`` has the registration information of all our agents.
+The file ``/var/ossec/etc/client.keys`` has the registration information of all your agents.
 Without it, the agents would not be able to connect to the Manager.
-For this reason and given that it is a very small file, it is good practice to make regular backups of it.
+For this reason and given that it is a very small file, it is a good practice to make regular backups of it.
 Therefore if it is accidentally deleted or edited, it will be possible to restore a recent back-up and avoid having to re-register all the agents given the case.

 Processes
 ---------

-When checking on our Wazuh environment, we should always start by looking at the service status with:
+When checking on your Wazuh environment, you should always start by checking the service status:

 * For Systemd: